muhammadadeel22/Premier-League-Football-Prediction/README.md

 # Premier-League-Football-Prediction
 MSc Project

+This Jupyter Notebook demonstrates the use of a Long Short-Term Memory (LSTM) recurrent neural network and a Random Forest Classifier to predict the outcome (win, lose, or draw) of English Premier League (EPL) football matches.
+The model leverages historical match data and engineered features to make predictions, specifically focusing on capturing temporal dependencies in team performance.
 Data and Preprocessing

 The notebook begins by loading a dataset containing EPL match results.
 The dataset includes features such as: